In this article, I’m sharing the exact steps we took to get our Chanty website from 0 to almost 400K visits and from 0 to 10K leads in two years.

 Keyword research or no keyword research?

 I often read articles like “Keyword research is dead,” where marketing gurus recommend neglecting keywords and focusing on context instead.
 They say Google is smart, and it ‘reads’ through your article, determining the topic and deciding whether to rank your post for particular keywords or not.
 I won’t argue with Google being all-powerful, but without keyword research, you won’t put the right keyword into your title, right?
+The title is one of the first things both Google and your audience see, so choosing the right keyword is essential for both discoverability and relevance.
 So if Google doesn’t take keywords into account these days, why is it that I don’t see a single result here with no keywords in the title?

 Not all keywords are made equal